thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 ## Endorsements, Reference Values and Verification Key Material

-{{PSA-Endorsements}} defines a protocol based on the CoRIM data model that can be used to convey PSA Endorsements, Reference Values and verification key material to the Verifier.
+{{PSA-Endorsements}} defines a protocol based on the {{RATS-CoRIM}} data model that can be used to convey PSA Endorsements, Reference Values and verification key material to the Verifier.

 # IANA Considerations